-- Time frame for analysis: costs and benefits are assessed over a 25-year time frame (2007 to 2032). - Accounting stance: the costs and benefits assessed are those that directly or indirectly affect Canada or Canadians.
-All costs and benefits are in 2006 Canadian dollars. - Discount rate: where possible, impacts are reported as net present values and a real social discount rate of 5.5% is used. - Risk and uncertainty testing: the key sources of uncertainty were identified and are considered in the analysis.
+- Regulatory time frame: proposed Regulations are assumed to come into force at the end of 2007, with the ban on c-OctaBDE imports and uses being fully in effect in 2008 when uses reach zero. - Time frame for analysis: costs and benefits are assessed over a 25-year time frame (2007 to 2032). - Accounting stance: the costs and benefits assessed are those that directly or indirectly affect Canada or Canadians.
+All costs and benefits are in 2006 Canadian dollars9. - Discount rate: where possible, impacts are reported as net present values and a real social discount rate of 5.5% is used. - Risk and uncertainty testing: the key sources of uncertainty were identified and are considered in the analysis.

-Total enforcement and compliance promotion costs for the Canadian Government over the 25-year time frame were reported to be in the order of \$327,420 Canadian dollars which can be split up as follows:
+Total enforcement and compliance promotion costs for the Canadian Government over the 25-year time frame were reported to be in the order of \$439,646 Canadian dollars which can be split up as follows: